An Anguilla Bucket List for Visitors

 … and a World-Class Dinner

 20Many will argue that Anguilla is the culinary capital of the Caribbean.
 Guests who aren’t aware of that are often overwhelmed by the incredible dining scene in Anguilla.
 It’s more than beach shacks for BBQ.
 Many of the fine dining establishments here rival the world’s best, and even our mid-range dining leaves visitors in awe.
 There are too many incredible restaurants to include, but you can check out my round-up for Top Dining in Anguilla for Every Traveler to begin with.
-I’ll be updating that with a new version in the 2017/2018 season since some of those restaurants are now defunct.
+I’ll be updating that with a new version for the 2021/2022 season since some of those restaurants are now defunct and there are some lovely new offerings available.

-Quick rundown if I had to pick 5 dinner restaurants to visit during my time on island: Picante Restaurant for Mexican cuisine ($$), Straw Hat Restaurant for upscale Caribbean fare on the beach ($$$), Dolce Vita for beachfront Italian ($$$), Sandbar Restaurant for American-style tapas on the beach ($$), and Jacala for beachfront French fare ($$$$, though I honestly prefer their lunch).
+Quick rundown if I had to pick 5 dinner restaurants to visit during my time on island: Picante Restaurant for Mexican cuisine ($$), Ember Restaurant for wood-fired specialties ($$$), Straw Hat Restaurant for upscale Caribbean fare on the beach ($$$), Blanchard’s for beachfront small plates with a Mediterranean twist ($$$), and Jacala for beachfront French fare ($$$$, though I honestly prefer their lunch).

 Check out a Hidden Beach